 Melitta coffee machines are named after Melitta Bentz (1873-1950), the German woman who developed the coffee filter in 1908.
 As a good housewife, Bentz noticed that the strainers of the time did not filter the coffee well and left coffee grounds in the drink.
 Determined to find an alternative, she tried different types of filters and even used blotting paper—which she obtained from the exercise book of one of her children—on a perforated plate.
 In this way she succeeded in making coffee without impurities, which was a great success and encouraged her to set up a business based on her invention.

 After a halt in the production of her filters during the First World War, demand for her product reached 100,000 units in 1928.
 With the outbreak of the Second World War, production stopped again, only to recover later.
 At the time of Bentz’s death, her company had sales of almost five million Deutschmarks.

-The first woman to be awarded a Ph.D. in Physics from the University of Cambridge, American Katharine Burr Blodgett (1898-1979), obtained eight patents throughout her life, the most prominent of which was anti-reflective glass, which she developed while working at General Electric.
-Normal glass reflects a significant portion of light, but Blodgett discovered that by using very thin layers of a type of liquid soap as a coating, 99% of the light would pass through.
-She patented her method in 1938 under the name of Film Structure and Method of Preparation, which for a long time was the only way to achieve transparent glass.
-Her invention is currently used in eyeglasses, cameras, telescopes, windshields, computers and television screens.
+The first woman to receive a PhD in physics from Cambridge University, the American Katharine Burr Blodgett (1898-1979), obtained eight patents during her lifetime, most notably for anti-reflective glass, which she developed while working at General Electric.
+Normal glass reflects a significant portion of light, but Blodgett discovered that by using very thin layers of a substance as a coating, she could get 99% of the light to pass through it.
+She patented this method in 1938 under the name “Film Structure and Method of Preparation“, which for a long time was the only way to obtain transparent glass.
+Her invention is now used in eyeglasses, cameras, telescopes, windscreens, computers and television screens.